afk-olkie/uncrap/README.md

 * Way too much work/fuss for users of quick and dirty tools like `uncrap`.

-# useful reads for developers
+# Useful reads for developers

 ## webpack
 https://webpack.js.org/guides/author-libraries/